How Bad is Drug Use in Schools Today?

-The Monitoring the Future program is the official assessment of drug use among high school students.
-Each year, this program takes a survey of drug use among eighth grade, 10th grade and 12th grade students.
-The study is looking for use of alcohol, tobacco and other drugs in the children.
+The Monitoring the Future program is the official assessment of drug use in schools, mainly high school students.
+Each year, this program takes a survey of drug use among eighth grade, 10th grade, and 12th-grade students.
+The study is looking for use of alcohol, tobacco, and other drugs in the children.
 Most of the statistics that media use in order to expound an opinion come from Monitoring the Future data and analysis.

 What Did the Latest Reports Show?

 The latest Monitoring the Future reports showed an overall increase in drug use in schools among surveyed students.
 This increased drug use has marijuana to blame, as the increasing popularity of weed, as well as its legalization in some states, have inspired younger kids to use it.
 Most shockingly, almost 7% of high school seniors use marijuana recreationally on a daily basis.
 Overall, the trend for marijuana use has completely reversed itself from the 1990s and late 2000s, when it was actually in decline.